RobLui/web_development_2/deployment.md

 	- DB_USERNAME = **homestead <- change me**
 	- DB_PASSWORD = **secret <- change me**

+- run: $ php artisan migrate

 ## Next?

+- Wanna test if the site works well? run: $ localhost -S localhost:8000

+- go to the site on your localhost by putting localhost:8000/public into the browser

 - Enjoy the site!